kvijaykrish/TrafficSignClassifier/README.md

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are seven German traffic signs that I found on the web:

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]![alt text][image9]
 ![alt text][image10]

-The first image might be difficult to classify because ...
+The first image might be difficult to classify because it is simialr to many other calsses (speed limit) and also the picture is very dark.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).